pulumi/examples/azure-ts-webapp-privateendpoint-vnet-injection/README.md

 # Deploy two App Services - Front web app with VNet injection and Back web app with a Private Endpoint

-**Note** This is a port of https://github.com/Azure/azure-quickstart-templates/tree/master/101-webapp-privateendpoint-vnet-injection to Pulumi's Azure-Nextgen SDK.
+**Note** This is a port of https://github.com/Azure/azure-quickstart-templates/tree/master/101-webapp-privateendpoint-vnet-injection to Pulumi's native Azure SDK.

 This deploys a secure front end - back end web app.
 The front end web app is plugged in a subnet with the feature regional VNet integration enabled.
 Settings are set to consume a DNS private zone.
 The backend web app is only exposed through a private endpoint.